 Dr Henry Reese

-is a historian, researcher and musician.
+Henry Reese is a historian, researcher and musician.
 He completed his History PhD at the University of Melbourne in 2019.
 Entitled ‘Colonial Soundscapes’, this thesis was the first cultural history of early sound recording in Australia.
 Using a novel methodology that combines the material and the cultural, this project knits the sensory, social, business and economic histories of sound recording in a modern settler society into a cohesive whole.
 He is currently working as a sessional tutor and research assistant on various projects including the history of museum exchanges, urban history and podcasting.
 He is also a research assistant on Dr. Reuben Brown’s DECRA project.

 Dr Hannah Gould